jwparsons/Rebound/README.md

 ## Contribution
 This project was created by me and Tyler Kelly for the class Concurrent, Parallel, & Distributed Programming at FSU.
-I was responsible for game design, artwork, mechanics, multiplayer support, and the matchmaking system.
+I was responsible for game design, artwork, UI, mechanics, multiplayer support, and the matchmaking system.

 Enjoy!